Customize incident layouts in Cortex XSOAR to view relevant information.

 The script that runs when an action button is clicked accepts only mandatory arguments through the pop up window and does not provide an option for any non-mandatory arguments to be filled in when the button is clicked.
 It is recommended to use a wrapper script to collect and validate arguments in scenarios where there can be a combination of mandatory and non-mandatory arguments for a button.

 In the following example, we will add a button to self assign an incident for an analyst.
-The automation is included in the Case Management - Generic Content Pack.
+The script is included in the Case Management - Generic Content Pack.

 Drag the +New Button and drop into the relevant section.